Skip to main content

 Options:

-• --workspace — Check all packages in the workspace
+• --workspace — Run on all packages in the workspace

 • --overwrite — Force overwrite of existing files

-• --expression-width <EXPRESSION_WIDTH> — Override the expression width requested by the backend
+• --expression-width <EXPRESSION_WIDTH> — Specify the backend expression width that should be targeted

 • --force — Force a full recompilation